isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 No. This PCA application platform is intended for Singapore-based companies who require their Malaysia employees to return to Singapore for work.

+The health requirements for travellers from Singapore to Malaysia and details on the application process will be announced by Malaysia.
+Please approach the Immigration Department of Malaysia for details or check for updates on [www.imi.gov.my](https://www.imi.gov.my).

 #### 5. What are the steps from the time an application is put in, to the time the result of the PCA application is received?
 How long is the processing time?
 What information/documents need to be submitted for the PCA application?

 Individuals are not permitted to apply for PCA.
 Singapore-based companies have to apply for the PCA on behalf of their employees to enter Singapore for work.
-The company has to submit the PCA application using their CorpPass.
+The company has to submit the PCA application using their CorpPass at the PCA application platform.
 Applications for the PCA can be made up to 60 days prior to the intended date of entry.
-Details on the type of information employers are to submit can be accessed [here](/malaysia/pca/overview).

 Upon successful application under the PCA, an email will be sent to the point of contact provided by the company in the application.